 Items that are not dimensioned were cut to fit on the tractor.
 Mounting points for the cylinders were determined after assembly of the major components.
 I did it this way to make sure I had more travel in the joint than in the cylinder.
 The cylinder must run out of travel before the moving parts do.
 If not, the cylinder will be trying to pull or push the machine apart.
-I also wanted all of my cylinders be identical.
-That way I would only have to buy one spare to replace any cylinder that might get damaged.
+I also wanted all of my cylinders to be the same size and length so I could keep one spare that could replace any of them.

 Here are the drawings I created and used to build my backhoe.
 These have been updated with new information for all the pieces I broke and re-designed so you will already have the benefit of my initial prototype testing (breakage).
 This is freely distributed information without any guarantee of any kind.
 By saving and printing these images you are agreeing to not hold me responsible for any problems, damages, injury or death that may occur from the actual use of this information.
 If you do choose to tackle a project like this, be very careful!
 Make sure your welds are good and strong!
 These are very heavy parts, and the machine will generate a lot of force that could easily bruise, crush, sprain, squash, mangle, traumatize, cut, rip, tear, amputate, kill, etc. I'm not joking!
 This is meant to discourage anyone who has not previously attempted similar projects.